 d.
 Research staff and students – staff in Research Governance were invited to speak at a number of RI and faculty “away days”, filter committee meetings and general events.
 This will continue in 2019.

 1.13 Audits undertaken by Research Governance section

 Audits were carried out during the period as follows:

-During July to September 2016, audits of six category D and seven category C human tissue projects were undertaken by the Research Governance section in collaboration with the University’s Designated Individual for its Human Tissue Authority licence, and the Clinical Trials Manager, School of Biomedical Sciences.
+During August to October 2018, audits of four category D and three category C human tissue projects were undertaken by the Research Governance section in collaboration with the University’s Designated Individual (Dr K Burnett, School of Pharmacy) for its Human Tissue Authority licence.
 This collaborative approach avoids the need for separate Research Governance and HTA reviews.

-During January 2016 audits of one category B and one non-human tissue category C projects were undertaken by the Research Governance section (see also 1.14 below).
+During 2018 audits of two category B and one non-human tissue category C projects were undertaken by the Research Governance section.